 The use of texture is often closely associated with wood grains to help achieve an authentic look.
 To that end, Jennings has taken it a step further by developing a range of laminates that perfects the tactile beauty of wood.
 The Synchronized Wood series features an ultra-detailed texture that, through the use of cutting-edge technology, mimics the grain carvings perfectly – right down to the depths of its grooves.

 Marble laminates are a great way to achieve the premium look of real marble without the hefty price tag that comes with it.
 However, one of the few limitations of laminates is a visible join, which can be quite an eyesore when applied alongside marble designs.
 Real Core laminates eliminate the issue with ivory white joint lines, allowing for a classy and polished finish without exposing the nature of the material.
+Read more on other white laminate.

 The True Core series is a perfectionist’s dream come true.
 Manufactured using pure decorative paper throughout, the dark joint lines are eliminated to achieve a seamless effect.
 Jennings introduces this range in a variety of solid colours, further enforcing the impression that all is done using a single piece of laminate.